craigmiller160/home-infrastructure/README.md

 This is a repo containing all the core pieces of my infrastructure, plus scripts to help easily deploy them.
 All sections are managed using either Helm or Terraform.

+## Dev vs Prod Infrastructure

+Most of the time, there will be no dev infrastructure.
+However, all the projects in this repo are configured to support a dev environment, if experimental changes need to be worked on.

 ## Sections

 ### helm_deployments